The Newkind Philosophy

 Is it a Festival or is it a Movement?

-What does the statement 'We Are Newkind' mean?
+What does 'We Are Newkind' mean?

 The Newkind philosophy is one of ‘relentless effort towards the betterment of the world through service.’
 It asks for the ‘utmost integrity and commitment to upholding humanitarian ideals,’ with 'fearless dedication to speaking and living truthfully.'